AlgebraicJulia/DiagrammaticEquations.jl/roe/README.md

 end
 ```

-Namespacing is acheived by moving the roe into a namespace before passing it into submodels.
-So, for instance, to make a model with two klausmeier submodels that share the same `m`, we could do:
+Namespacing is achieved by moving the roe into a namespace before passing it into submodels.
+So, for instance, to make a model with two Klausmeier submodels that share the same `m`, we could do:

 ```julia
 function double_klausmeier(roe::Roe)